A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Homology Theories for Hypergraphs

 We begin our survey with the homology of what we feel is the simplest transformation from a hypergraph to a simplicial complex, the upper closure.
-From the preliminaries in Section~\ref{sec:preliminaries}, we can give this definition immediately. \begin{definition} Let $\H=(V, E)$ be a hypergraph.
-The \emph{closure homology} of $\H$, denoted $\hom{\Delta}{\bullet}(\H)$, is the homology of its upper closure $\Delta(\H)$, i.e., $\hom{\Delta}{\bullet}(\H) := \hom{}{\bullet}(\Delta(\H))$. \end{definition} Parks and Lipscomb~\cite{upscomb1991homology} considered the closure homology of hypergraphs and showed its relation to different notions of acyclicity in hypergraphs \cite{fagin1983degrees}.
+Following the preliminaries in Section~\ref{sec:preliminaries}, we can give this definition immediately. \begin{definition} Let $\H=(V, E)$ be a hypergraph.
+The \emph{closure homology} of $\H$, denoted $\hom{\Delta}{\bullet}(\H)$, is the homology of its upper closure $\Delta(\H)$, i.e., $\hom{\Delta}{\bullet}(\H) := \hom{}{\bullet}(\Delta(\H))$. \end{definition} Parks and Lipscomb~\cite{upscomb1991homology} considered the closure homology of hypergraphs and showed its relation to different notions of hypergraph acyclicity that appear in \cite{fagin1983degrees}.
 There are a few properties of $\hom{\Delta}{\bullet}$ that we point out.